AFFMAE: Scalable Vision Pre-Training for High-Resolution Microscopy Segmentation on Desktop Hardware: Related Works

-\paragraph{\textbf{Hierarchical Transformers for efficient high-resolution vision.}} A major challenge for high-resolution imagery is that standard Vision Transformers \cite{vit} incur quadratic attention cost in the number of tokens \cite{vaswani2017attention}.
-Hierarchical Transformers mitigate this by progressively reducing token counts through downsampling mechanisms such as patch merging and local attention, including Swin \cite{swin}, Pyramid Vision Transformer \cite{pvt}, and Multiscale Vision Transformers \cite{multiscalevisiontransformer}.
-These designs substantially improve scaling to high-resolution inputs, but they typically assume a \emph{dense, rigid lattice} of tokens to support operations such as window partitioning and grid-aligned merging.
+\textbf{Hierarchical Transformers for efficient high-resolution vision.} A major challenge for high-resolution imagery is that standard Vision Transformers \cite{vit} incur quadratic attention cost in the number of tokens \cite{vaswani2017attention}.
+Hierarchical Transformers mitigate this by progressively reducing token counts through downsampling mechanisms such as patch merging and local attention (e.g., Swin \cite{swin}, PVT \cite{pvt}, and Multiscale ViTs \cite{multiscalevisiontransformer}), substantially improving scaling to high-resolution inputs.
+However, these designs typically assume a \emph{dense, rigid lattice} of tokens to support window partitioning and grid-aligned merging.

-\paragraph{\textbf{Masked pretraining for hierarchical Transformers.}} Adapting MIM/MAE to hierarchical backbones is structurally non-trivial because many hierarchical operations expect dense token layouts.
-SimMIM \cite{simmim} demonstrates that masked modeling can work well with hierarchical backbones (including Swin), but it commonly retains a dense token stream with mask tokens, which differs from MAE's core efficiency premise of \emph{discarding} masked tokens in the encoder.
-SwinMAE \cite{xu2023swin} similarly must reconcile window-based computation with masking, and prior designs often reintroduce masked tokens or add encoder-side mechanisms that are specific to pretraining.
-MixMAE \cite{liu2023mixmae} proposes to replace masked tokens using visible patches from other images; while this can preserve dense structure, it introduces semantic ambiguity during hierarchical merging of tokens between different images that is not adequately addressed, multiple engineering headaches to mask attention at every stage, and is constrained by fixed masking/mixing strategies.
-In addition, some methods have non-reproducible \href{https://github.com/Sense-X/MixMIM/issues/24}{results}.
-Existing hierarchical masked-pretraining methods frequently trade off MAE's simplicity and encoder efficiency to satisfy dense-grid requirements, and can introduce pretrain--finetune discrepancies when the encoder is made explicitly mask-aware during pretraining.
-Causing downstream performance to suffer as tokens seen and trained on during pretraining are no longer available during finetuning \cite{liu2023mixmae}.
+\textbf{Masked pretraining for hierarchical Transformers.} Adapting MIM to hierarchical backbones is structurally non-trivial because many hierarchical operations expect dense token layouts.
+SimMIM \cite{simmim} works well with hierarchical backbones but typically retains a dense token stream with mask tokens, departing from MAE's efficiency premise of discarding masked tokens in the encoder; SwinMAE \cite{xu2023swin} similarly must reconcile window computation with masking.
+More recent approaches target MAE-style token dropping in hierarchical settings---MixMAE \cite{liu2023mixmae} mixes visible patches across images, GreenMIM \cite{greenmim} packs sparse visible tokens into dense windows during pre-training, and HiViT \cite{hivit} serializes masked units via lightweight token mixing before a chosen main stage---but they remain coupled to dense-grid assumptions and/or introduce stage- or masking-specific interfaces, contributing to pretrain--finetune discrepancies and weaker performance on small, thin structures compared to ViT-style baselines in our setting.